ax8ax/patipada/post/hillsidehermitage.op.1.attachment.md

 There were three additional concrete motivations for this document:

-`[ 1 ]` The post is explained using the smile of a `video_game`, a `roleplay_game`.
+`[ 1 st ]` The post is explained using the smile of a `video_game`, a `roleplay_game`.
 I think some people would greatly benefit if they try to role_play all_day to act as buddha himself would act in a vr-chat universe.
 Larp as a buddha, until you succeed to be like one.
 This will make you happy.

-`[ 2 ]` `streamentry` community loves map.
+`[ 2 nd ]` `streamentry` community loves map.
 The buddha's teachings lay down two detailed maps to help one to walk from the darkness of ignorance to the freedom from suffering...
 One of them is completely ignored as a map!
 Of not use, a mere ornamental piece of pottery.
 Still... worse, the other, while being recognized as a map, it is looked down as a map!
 Or at being something very different, and just vaguely related, to the very pointing towards the solution...

 In a lot of whathever_buddhism the maps are even looked down.
 Not just disbelief, but in some point as being suspicious that the buddha, the wheel turning dhamma, and his sādhana, would even encapsulated the *stupid-proof guide_of_how_to pass the game*.